Last updated: November 22, 2025

 What is forex trading

-Unlike trading a single stock, you always trade FX pairs (like EUR/USD or GBP/USD).
-When you place a trade, you are simultaneously buying one currency while selling the other, speculating on which one will become stronger.
+Unlike trading a single stock, Forex trading always involves trading currency pairs (such as EUR/USD or GBP/USD).
+Placing a trade means an investor is simultaneously buying one currency while selling the other, based on the speculation of which currency will appreciate in value relative to the other.

 The process involves several key concepts: